 The amount, frequency, and timing of urination

-Whether urination is painful, burns, or produces blood
+Whether urination is painful or burns

 Whether starting the urinary stream is difficult